gitlabhq/gitlabhq/doc/topics/application_development_platform/index.md

 ### Security

 The Application Development Platform helps you ensure that the applications you create are not affected by vulnerabilities that may lead to security problems and unintended use.
-This can be achieved by making use of the embedded security features of Auto DevOps which allow both security teams and developers to know if there is something that they should consider changing in their apps, before it is too late to create a fix.
+This can be achieved by making use of the embedded security features of Auto DevOps, which inform security teams and developers if there is something to consider changing in their apps before it is too late to create a preventative fix.
 The following features are included:

 - [Auto SAST (Static Application Security Testing)](https://docs.gitlab.com/ee/topics/autodevops/#auto-sast-ultimate)
 - [Auto Dependency Scanning](https://docs.gitlab.com/ee/topics/autodevops/#auto-dependency-scanning-ultimate)